 Fishing Amenities Galore.
 Along the transom is the 370’s 291-qt.
 (275.4 l) aft refrigerator/freezer fish box with digitally controlled thermostat.
 Behind the helm seat is a full column distribution 48-qt.
 (45.4l) livewell with an accessory switch panel above.
 The 3 rockers switches control the livewell, raw water washdown, and spreader lights (likely the three components you’ll need quick access to while fishing).

-The Express 370 comes with option of twin 350 Yamaha four-strokes or triple 300/350s.
+The Express 370 comes standard with triple 300 Yamaha four-strokes and offers an option of triple 350s.
 A telescoping reboarding ladder is molded into deck space and is to the starboard side, right in line with the transom walk-through door also to starboard.
 The inside edge of the solid transom door has a plush bolster, which extends from the bolster on the gunwales in the cockpit.
 The robust door is made of fiberglass and has a stainless steel latch just under the bolster.

 Along the transom is the Express 370’s aft fishbox.
 It is a refrigerator/ freezer fish box that has a digitally controlled thermostat, lights, and drains overboard.
 On the starboard side of the transom is a freshwater shower with a hot/cold temperature control knob and a stainless steel cupholder.
 Dockside power access is below on the transom bulkhead.